Arpan3211/invoice-generator/README.md

     "eject": "react-scripts eject"
   },
 ```
-- Note: It's just a temprory solution for run project
+- Note: It's just a temprory solution for run the project